azimuttapp/azimutt/libs/connector-mongodb/README.md

 - Go on https://www.mongodb.com and click on "Try free" to create your Atlas account (MongoDB in the cloud)
 - Follow the onboarding to create a database user and whitelist your IP, if you missed them, go on:
   - In `Data Services > Database Access`: Create database user
-  - In `Data Services > Network Access`: Allow you IP address
+  - In `Data Services > Network Access`: Allow your IP address
 - Get your connection url with the "Connect" button, ex: `mongodb+srv://user:password@cluster2.gu2a9mr.mongodb.net`
 - Load sample dataset (as suggested in the UI)